jimniels/blog/posts/2022-07-19-finding-stuff-to-write-about.md

-#bookNotesStevenKing
+#bookNotesStephenKing

 # Finding Stuff to Write About

-In his book _On Writing_, Steven King talks about where he gets ideas.
+In his book _On Writing_, Stephen King talks about where he gets ideas.
 It’s a common question, I think, for anyone who writes steadily.
 I know people have asked me, “How do you find stuff to write about?”
 What King says resonates with me: I don’t go out seeking ideas, they whiz by me all day; I’ve just gotten better at recognizing them.

 > Good story ideas seem to come quite literally from nowhere, sailing at you right out of the empty sky: two previously unrelated ideas come together and make something new under the sun.
 Your job isn’t to find these ideas but to recognize them when they show up.
 (37)